websanco/liferay-learn/docs/dxp/7.x/en/system-administration/virtual-instances/users.md

 #  Users

-The Users configuration defines the look and feel of the Personal Menu, the default user associations for Users, and defines whether specific fields are available when a new User creates an account.
+The Users configuration defines the look and feel of the Personal Menu, the default user associations, and the fields that are available when a new User creates an account.

 To access the Users settings, Open the Control Panel and navigate to *Configuration* &rarr; *Instance Settings*, and select the *Users* category under the *PLATFORM* section.